Computing square-free polarized abelian varieties over finite fields: Introduction

 The present algorithm could be used to provide computational evidence for extending the formulas counting the number of isomorphism classes of principally polarized abelian varieties such as in \cite{AchterWilliams15} and \cite{AchterGordon17}.

+We would like to stress that the shift from $\Z[F,V]$-modules to $\Z[F,V]$-fractional ideals (for certain isogeny classes) is very natural and it has already been used in the past, sometimes implicitly.
+A list of papers where such a shift is applied to simple ordinary varieties includes: the work of Howe, see for example \cite[Section~6]{Howe95} where the focus is on abelian varieties with maximal endomorphism ring and \cite[Section~2]{how04} for abelian surfaces; a paper by Lenstra, cf.~\cite[Section~6]{Lenstra96}; a paper by Lenstra, Pila and Pomerance, with focus on for abelian surfaces, cf.~\cite[Section~8]{LenstraPilaPomerance02}; a paper by Shankar and Tsimerman, mainly for geometrically simple isogeny classes, cf.~\cite[Section~3.1]{ShankarTsimerman18}.
+The shift is also described using categorical language for simple ordinary abelian varieties in previous work of the author \cite{Mar16}, and in Martindale's thesis \cite[Sections~1.2,1.4]{MartindaleThesis}.
+Results analogous to the one contained in the present paper for simple almost ordinary abelian varieties in odd characteristic can be found in Oswal and Shankar's paper \cite[Section~4]{OswalShankarEarlyView}.

 The paper is structured as follows.
-In Section \ref{sec:orders} we recall the definition of fractional ideal of an order and we introduce the notion of an ideal class monoid.
-In Section \ref{sec:categories} we describe the categories of abelian varieties and Deligne's and Centeleghe-Stix' equivalences.
-In Section \ref{sec:squarefreecase} we focus on the square-free case and prove an equivalence with the category of fractional ideals of certain orders.
-In Section \ref{sec:polarizations} we translate the notion of a polarization of an ordinary abelian variety over a finite field into the ideal-theoretic language and we describe how to compute the polarizations of a given degree up to isomorphisms.
+In Section~\ref{sec:orders} we recall the definition of fractional ideal of an order and we introduce the notion of an ideal class monoid.
+In Section~\ref{sec:categories} we describe the categories of abelian varieties and Deligne's and Centeleghe-Stix' equivalences.
+In Section~\ref{sec:squarefreecase} we focus on the square-free case and prove an equivalence with the category of fractional ideals of certain orders.
+Such an equivalence allows us to describe the endomorphism ring, the automorphism group and the group of rational points of the abelian varieties.
+In Section~\ref{sec:polarizations} we translate the notion of a polarization of an ordinary abelian variety over a finite field into the ideal-theoretic language and we describe how to compute the polarizations of a given degree up to isomorphisms.
 We also describe how to compute the automorphism group of the polarized abelian variety.
-In Section \ref{sec:algorithms} we present the algorithms from the previous sections and in Section \ref{sec:examples} we present the output of some computations.
-The algorithms have been implemented in Magma \cite{Magma} and the code is available on the author's webpage.
-Finally, in Section \ref{sec:periodmatrices} we explain how to compute a period matrix of the canonical lift of an ordinary principally polarized abelian variety using the tools provided.
+In Section~\ref{sec:algorithms} we present the algorithms from the previous sections and in Section \ref{sec:examples} we present the output of some computations.
+Finally, in Section~\ref{sec:periodmatrices} we explain how to compute a period matrix of the canonical lift of an ordinary principally polarized abelian variety using the tools provided.
+The algorithms have been implemented in Magma \cite{Magma}.
+The packages and the code to reproduce the examples contained in this paper are available at \url{ https://github.com/stmar89/AbVarFq }.
+The author is currently running a big computation of isomorphisms classes of abelian varieties over finite fields.
+The output will be published on \cite{LMFDB}.